unityfire/alexa-ha/README.md

 - Possibly publish an official Alexa App and Alexa-HA Web Portal for managing credentials, configuring the item/room mappings, and setting up your HA server access info

 ### CONTRIBUTORS
-We need your help!

 Want to help with development?
 Excellent!
-Fork the project on GitHub and/or submit pull requests...
+Fork the project on GitHub and/or submit Pull Requests...

 Don't have an Amazon Echo or your Home Automation setup yet?
 It is possible to test, experiment and further develop Skills using [EchoSim] and [OpenHAB] running in demo mode. (which needs tested!)